Some wrapping paper is really cute, but most of it is boring and common. Sometimes it’s nice to change it up and make your own, so to speak.

 Things You Will Need

 I asked my mom what she wanted for Mother’s Day and she said a wreath.
 Then, she sent me to her Pinterest board with a bunch of wreaths she recently pinned.
 “Something like those”, she said.
 All of them were flower wreaths, mostly with tulips and other spring flowers.
 So I went to Pat Catan’s and searched for an arrangement that might look good together.
 You didn’t think I was going to buy it if I could make it, did you?
-Something handmade makes a better Mother’s Day gift anyway.
+Read the whole post

 My fall wreath has been hanging on my door for entirely too long.
 I’ve been meaning to take it down for a while but, I needed something pretty to replace it with.
 Ideally something spring-inspired because I’m about done with all of this snow and 20 degree weather.
 So, if you are feeling the same way, you can take a big leap into spring as well.
 At least from an inspirational standpoint…